Expect a few weeks of recovery from an appendectomy, or longer if your appendix burst. To help your body heal:

 - Get up and move when you're ready.
 Start slowly and increase your activity as you feel up to it.
 Start with short walks.

-- Sleep when you feel tired.
+- Sleep when tired.
 As your body heals, you may find you feel sleepier than usual.
 Take it easy and rest when you need to.

 - Discuss returning to work or school with your doctor.
 You can return to work when you feel up to it.
-Children may be able to return to school less than a week after surgery, though strenuous activity, such as gym class or sports, should be limited for two to four weeks after surgery.
+Children may be able to return to school less than a week after surgery.
+They should wait two to four weeks to resume strenuous activity, such as gym classes or sports.

 You Are ...
 The Campaign for Mayo Clinic